Updated: Mar 7

 “Ummm, I actually didn’t eat today.
 I forgot.”

 “You’re asking me like you’re gonna feed me?”
 I said serving some attitude.
-He smiled again.
+He smiled back at me and his butter skin makes me melt.

 “Oh, crap, you’re right.
 I almost forgot.”
-I whipped towards Glenn Street to head onto I-20.
+I whip Daisy towards Glenn Street to head onto I-20.

-After a little while, I caught Leno tapping his fingers on his legs out the corner of my eye.
-I began to steal glances at him to see what his vulture eyes nabbed this time.
+After we get off of our exit, I catch Leno tapping his fingers on his legs out the corner of my eye.
+I begin to steal glances at him to see what his vulture eyes nabbed this time.

 “Keep your eyes on the road, mama,” he said, still keeping his eyes on whatever grabbed his attention.